Cobot-Maker-Space/csjbot-alice-ros-control/readme.md

 To launch the GUI, currently (until integrated into a launch file):

-`cd ~/your-project-folder/src/lily_interface/gui && python -m SimpleHTTPServer 8000;`
+`cd ~/your-project-folder/src/lily_interface/gui && python -m http.server`

 In a web browser on the laptop: